Dominican Republic cabinet minister killed in office | Law-Order

 Dominican Republic cabinet minister killed in office

-The Dominican Republics minister of the environment and natural resources was shot and killed in his office on Monday, according to officials.Authorities said Orlando Jorge Mera was shot by an unknown person.
-He was appointed minister of the environment and natural resources in August 2020.
+The Dominican Republics minister of the environment and natural resources was shot and killed in his office on Monday by a close friend, the office of the president said in a statement.Authorities said Orlando Jorge Mera was shot by Miguel Cruz, who has been detained.

-The Dominican Republic's minister of the environment and natural resources was shot and killed in his office on Monday, according to officials.
+The Dominican Republic's minister of the environment and natural resources was shot and killed in his office on Monday by a close friend, the office of the president said in a statement.

-Authorities said Orlando Jorge Mera was shot by an unknown person.
-No further details were immediately available.
+Authorities said Orlando Jorge Mera was shot by Miguel Cruz, who has been detained.
+No further details were immediately available, and it wasn't immediately clear if Cruz had an attorney.

+“We express our deepest condolences,'' the office of President Luis Abinader said.

+Police and emergency officials swarmed the office of Environment and Natural Resources Minisatry in the capital of Santo Domingo and barred entry to it as mourners gathered nearby.
+Mera's office is located on the fourth floor of a building that also houses the Ministry of Tourism.

 “We are troubled by the situation,” Mera's ministry said in a brief statement.